 There’s quite a buzz about this pocket-rocket Sussex school, which is currently celebrating its 125-year milestone.
-Formerly all-girls, it began welcoming boys in 2018 and will be taking boys into each year group by September 2021 – making it the only all-through (ages four to 18) co-ed day and boarding school in the Horsham area.
-It has also recently become part of Bellevue Education, a group of 21 schools that offers greater financial security in these uncertain times.
-Crucially, it is also small, with a caring, family-like atmosphere, which means that teachers know pupils very well and everyone has the room to thrive.
+Formerly all-girls, it began welcoming boys in 2018, and will be taking them into each year group in September – making it the only all-through (ages four to 18) co-ed day and boarding school in the Horsham area.
+Crucially, it is also small, with a caring, family-like atmosphere, which means that teachers know pupils very well and everyone has room to thrive.

 On the Sussex/Surrey border just outside Horsham, Farlington prep and senior share 33 acres of rural parkland, woodland and lakes (there’s a nursery, Little Barn Owls, on site too).
-The buildings are a mix of the modern and the more characterful – the Jacobean Mansion House, which comprises the girls’ boarding wing, head’s office and library has a cobbled courtyard and clocktower; drama takes place in a former chapel.
-Good connections to Gatwick (25 minutes) and London (under an hour).
+The buildings are a mix of the modern and the more characterful – the Jacobean mansion house, which comprises the girls’ boarding wing, head’s office and library has a cobbled courtyard and clock tower, while drama takes place in a former stable block.
+The whole school shares one dining room, with different sittings for different age groups.

-All pupils in the prep have automatic entry into the senior school – meaning no need to prepare for the 11-Plus – and the majority choose to stay on, transitioning seamlessly.
+All pupils in the prep have automatic entry into the senior school – meaning no need to prepare for the 11+.
+It is the expectation that every child will stay on all the way through – and the majority do indeed choose to do so, transitioning seamlessly.

-For those joining Farlington in the senior school, prospective pupils and parents are invited to take a tour and meet with the head; pupils also spend a taster day and/or night (for possible boarders) to check whether this is the place for them.
+For those joining Farlington in the senior school, prospective parents and pupils are invited to take a tour and meet with the head.
+Pupils also spend a taster day and/or night (for possible boarders) to check whether this is the place for them.
 Although Farlington is selective – entrance exams are held in the January before entry –it has a broad intake and is looking for students with the potential to work hard and do well.

 For current Year 11s looking to enter the sixth form, a preview evening is held in the September prior to entry, followed by an experience day.